-The hammam’s wooden interiors are still aesthetically pleasing, despite lacking some of the grandiose atmospheres as the Ayasofya Hürrem Sultan Hamamı or the Kılıç Ali Paşa Hamamı.
+The hammam’s wooden interiors are still aesthetically pleasing.
+This is despite the fact that they lack the same grandeur as the Ayasofya Hürrem Sultan Hamamı or the Kılıç Ali Paşa Hamamı.

-The Mihrimah Sultan Hamamı offers gender-separated facilities and boasts an extensive treatment menu that features everything from dry massages to more modernised spa treatments.
+The Mihrimah Sultan Hamamı offers gender-separated facilities.
+It boasts an extensive treatment menu that features everything from dry massages to more modernised spa treatments.

 Watch Local Fishermen in Ortakoy